code-null/versioning/README.md

 - Existing texts, strings, buttons etc. were formatted differently
 - Details on a design changed

+### **Suffix**

+These optional parameters can be anything that makes sense for that project.
+For further differentiation numbers or letters can be added, separated by a dash or a dot.
+They still need to follow the basic rule of always increasing and resetting when a higher part is increased.
+However in which cases these change, can be freely defined.
+Those rules must be documented in the README or another suitable place.

 ### **Project Stage**

 The project stage addition changes whenever the project changes from one stage to another.
 Every change in that part results in a reset of all previous parts.
 If the project is still in active development (pre-alpha, alpha, beta, etc.) this addition must be kept, until the first stable production ready release.